Beside the Mountain

 Danika's insight on buying organic

-Tips for stocking a pantry on a budget
+Tips for stocking the pantry essentials on a budget

-Groceries can be expensive, so here are some economic tips when going to stock the pantry.
+Groceries can be expensive, so here are some economic tips when stocking the pantry.

 • Buy it in bulk.
-You can go to a bulk store and get a small amount, or order a large sack of flour, rice, or nuts for a wholesale price (check out Organic Matters, and Rancho Vignola).
+You can go to a bulk store and get a small amount, or order a large sack of flour, rice, or nuts for a wholesale price.

 • Choose dried legumes (beans, lentils, peas) as they are cheaper dried than canned.